Veterans of Chemical Battalion and Company enjoy their first-ever reunion

 Another veteran who attended the reunion is Command Sgt.
 Maj.
 Rodney Jackson from Rainsville, whose job in Afghanistan and Kuwait was to see that the soldiers’ needs were addressed and to hire Afghanistan men in a nearby village to help maintain the base camp.
 The Afghanistan men were eager to work for the Americans because they earned about a dollar a day, a large sum to them.

-“We had a lot of compassion toward the Afghanistan people,” said Jackson, who served one term in Afghanistan and two terms in Iraq.
+“We had a lot of compassion toward the Afghanistan people,” said Jackson, who served one tour in Afghanistan and two tours in Iraq.
 “We shipped in shoes for the children, tennis shoes and sandals, and it was like Christmas to them.”

 Jackson said being the father of a daughter made him want to offer even more care to the young girls in the village.